choojs/choo-handbook/content/your-first-choo-app/README.md

 If we were to modularise what we currently have, it would likely be considered "pre-optimisation", since there's not much code there anyway.
 Attempts to break it out further would likely just increase complexity, but as we're about to add a lot of new markup to our `main` template in just a moment, let's go ahead and break it out into its own file.

 In Glitch's left sidebar, click the `"+ New File"` button.
-Specify your new file's path as `templates/main.js`, then click `Add File 👍`:
+Specify your new file's path as `templates/main.js`, then click `Add File`:

 ![new file](images/starter-new-file.png "Screenshot of new file")